 Amongst the many team ball sports accessible to the youth of Australia, netball is one of the most popular sports for young Australian females.
 The nature of the game involves high intensity and high impact movements, which can impact the growing body of youth female athletes thus rendering them susceptible to injury.
 These movements often include rapid acceleration, deceleration, and changes in direction, whilst at times performing jumping and/or landing movements.
 As a result, young female netball athletes are more susceptible to injuries in the knee, particularly concerning their Anterior Cruciate Ligament.
 This important ligament is more commonly known as the ACL.

-A common factor increase young female athletes risk of ACL injury is in-effective co-activation of the hamstring and quadriceps muscle.
+A common factor preventing ACL injury is in-effective co-activation of the hamstring and quadriceps muscle.
 Co-activation refers to two muscles activating in synchronization.
-The quadriceps and hamstring muscles support ligaments around the knee, assisting in reducing large external loads applied to the joint.
-Efficient quadriceps and hamstring co-activation protects the knee joint from injury risk factors such as knee abduction and valgus knee motion.
-Also known as ‘knocked knees’ – a term you may have heard before, which is used to describe the act of the knees coming together and knocking in an unnatural manner.
+These muscles support ligaments around the knee, assisting in reducing large external loads applied to the joint.
+Efficient quadriceps and hamstring co-activation protects the knee joint from risk factors such as knee abduction and valgus knee motion.
+This is commonly referred to as ‘knocked knees’ – a term you may have heard before, which is used to describe the act of the knees coming together and knocking in an unnatural manner.

 During and following puberty the hamstring to quadriceps strength ratio deficit starts to emerge in female athletes.
-Quadriceps strength increases relative to increases in height and body mass.
-However, this is not seen with the hamstrings which remain the same.
-This creates a large strength imbalance.
-Several studies have shown females generally have increased quadriceps activation and decreased hamstring activation when landing, running, side cutting and crosscutting.
+Knee straightening strength increases but knee bending remains the same.
+Females generally have increased quadriceps activation and decreased hamstring activation when landing, running, side cutting and crosscutting.
 This means females usually land with reduced knee bend, remaining more straight legged due to pronounced quadriceps activation.
 This becomes a problem as majority of ACL injuries that occur are reported with knees close to full straightening.
 This increases load on the ACL, increasing risk of injury.
-If the hamstrings cannot activate effectively, increased load is placed on the ACL thus increasing potential for knee valgus motion, putting the ACL at risk of injury.
+If hamstrings cannot activate effectively, increased load is placed on the ACL thus increasing potential for knee valgus motion, putting the ACL at risk of injury.